cog-imperial/SnAKe/README.md

 - experiment_async.py : asynchronous, synthetic benchmark
 - experiment_snar.py : synchronous, SnAr benchmark
 - experiment_snar_async.py : asynchronous, SnAr benchmark
+- ypacarai_lake.py : Ypacarai experiments

 For the figures you can use:

-- resampling_vs_pd_figure.py : Figure 2 and 9
+- resampling_vs_pd_figure.py : Figure 1 and 10
-- create_graph.py : Figure 3
+- create_graph.py : Figure 2
-- experiment_pt.py : Figure 7 and 8:
+- experiment_pt.py : Figure 8 and 9
+- ypacarai_lake.py : Figure 4 and 7

 The rest of the files correspond to: